GloFAS modelling chain overview

 GloFAS discharge thresholds.
 They are sets of maps against which to compare GloFAS forecasts to generate flood awareness forecast or river flow anomaly maps.
 For GloFAS 30-day, they are based on the GloFAS 30-day hydrological reanalysis.
 For GloFAS Seasonal, they are based on GloFAS Seasonal forecast reruns, so that possible drifts in the forecast due to longer lead time are accounted for.

-Please refer to the technical information pages for the exact configuration of different GloFAS systems.
+Please refer to the GloFAS wiki for the exact configuration of different GloFAS systems.

 Version numbering system for the GloFAS cycles